Skip to content

 Visit Adyen

 Adyen is the largest independent payment processor in Europe.
-EUR 1.39 trillion processed in 2025, EUR 2.36 billion revenue, publicly traded on Euronext Amsterdam at a EUR 27 billion market cap.
-Single platform built entirely in-house with banking licenses in the EU, UK and USA.
+EUR 1.39 trillion processed in 2025, EUR 2.36 billion revenue, publicly traded on Euronext Amsterdam at a EUR 30 billion market cap.
+Single platform built in-house with banking licenses in the EU, UK and USA.
 250+ payment methods across 150+ currencies.
 Forrester's top-rated merchant payment provider in Q1 2024.
-But here's the honest part: Adyen treats iGaming as just another merchant category.
+In April 2026, Adyen made its first-ever acquisition: Talon.One for EUR 750M.
+The constraint is positioning: Adyen treats iGaming as just another merchant category.
 No dedicated gambling product, no named casino clients beyond Betfair, no platform connectors for SoftSwiss or Slotegrator.
-If you process $1M+ monthly and want raw payment infrastructure at enterprise scale, Adyen is world-class.
+If you process $1M+ monthly and want raw payment infrastructure at enterprise scale, few processors match Adyen.
 If you need a partner that understands gambling-specific problems, Nuvei and Paysafe are better positioned.

 Quick Info